dbt-labs/jaffle-shop/README.md

 > [!TIP]
 > The dbt Cloud CLI will automatically defer unmodified models to the previously built models in your staging or production environment, so you can run `dbt build`, `dbt test`, etc without worrying about running unnecessary code.

+### 🏁 Checkpoint

+The following should now be done:

+- A year of synthetic data loaded into your warehouse
+- Development environment set up and ready to go
+- The project built and tested

+You're free to explore the Jaffle Shop from here, or if you want to learn more about [setting up Environment and Jobs](#%EF%B8%8F-setting-up-dbt-cloud-environments-and-jobs), [generating a larger dataset](#-working-with-a-larger-dataset), or [setting up pre-commit hooks](#-pre-commit-and-sqlfluff) to standardize formatting and linting workflows, carry on!

 ## 🌅 Going further